 Jogja National Museum Entrance Fee

-On regular days there is no entrance fee charge for museum visitors.
+On regular days there is no entrance fee charged for museum visitors.
 However, during special events like the Art Jog.
 Museum visitors will get charged an entrance fee.
 Usually, it’s free on the first day of the event.
 And Rp50.000 for the following day until the end of the event.

 |Jogja National Museum Entrance Fee|